 Step 2.
 Evaluate external marketing materials efficiency

 Are your promotional materials congruent with each other?
-Are the product packages, website design, brochures, sales sheets, digital ads, newsletters, social media presence, customer services telling the same story?
+Do your product packages, website design, brochures, sales sheets, digital ads, newsletters, social media presence, and customer service all reflect a consistent brand messaging and effective brand identity?

-What is the overall sentiment analysis of your brand identity and market positioning?
+What is the overall reputation score and sentiment analysis of your brand development and market positioning?

-Are your marketing efforts translating into a healthy consumer reach, or are you preaching to the choir, but your church isn’t getting bigger?
+Are your marketing efforts leading to real customer engagement, or are you preaching to the choir without expanding your audience?

 Step 3.
 Listen to your customers